| Melbourne — loading...

 Church Street

-Church Street is the boundary line between Richmond and Cremorne.
-The southern end near Swan Street is well-established, with a mix of restaurants and bars.
+Church Street runs north-south, connecting Swan Street to Victoria Street and beyond.
+The 78 tram runs along it.
+The southern end near Swan Street is well-established, with a mix of restaurants and bars including Baby Pizza (631 Church Street) and Rare Hare wine bar (260 Church Street).
 Head north toward the Yarra and the character shifts — it becomes quieter, leafier, and more residential.

 Getting Around